ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ## Changelog

+- 0.10.67: Added `--transfer-users` boolean flag to also transfer users between projects
 - 0.10.66: Fixed `ignore` always being an empty array, if not set, so it properly ignores the defaults
 - 0.10.65: Fixed the stupid local functions not caring about the ignore string, and added `__pycache__` and `.venv` to default ignores
 - 0.10.64: Fixed `Deploy Function(s)` not ignoring things properly